 Include any information associated with the power installation required to be provided by the specification such as programming and aiming details.

 Provide a schedule of each component of the power installation, the component manufacturer and catalogue number.
 This schedule is to include switchgear.

-Provide a copy of each switchboard schedule.
+- Provide a copy of each switchboard schedule. - Work-as-executed drawings.